“A Global South Divided: Developing Countries in International Environmental Negotiations"

 If fiscal decentralization promotes growth, why do some regions decentralize more than others?
 Fiscal decentralization and its economy-liberalizing effect entail significant short-term fiscal risk.
 The more a locality relies on uncompetitive business ownership for fiscal revenue, the less likely fiscal decentralization is to occur.
 This article compiles a dataset of 20 provincial capitals between 1999 and 2016 to link a city’s tax base with its fiscal centralization level.
 It then pairs two “most similar” cities to trace how fiscal security concerns drove their fiscal and economic policies apart.
 By pointing out the fiscal constraints confronting local governments, it offers a new angle to understand the different growth paths of Chinese cities.

-(In Chinese) Lv Zhongmei, Yang Shiming, 2018. ‘‘The Environmental Health Regulatory System: Experience of the United States”, Chinese Journal of Environmental Management .
+Yang, Shiming, 2018. ‘‘The Environmental Health Regulatory System: Experience of the United States” with Lv Zhongmei, Chinese Journal of Environmental Management .
 2018(2).

 This article studies EPA-HHS cooperation at national and local levels in terms of rule- making and environmental incident management.

-(In Chinese) Lv Zhongmei, Yang Shiming, 2017, ‘‘Controlling Environmental and Public Health Risk: Lessons from Environmental Standard-making of the United States”, Chinese Journal of Environmental Management .
+Yang, Shiming, 2017. ‘‘Controlling Environmental and Public Health Risk: Lessons from Environmental Standard-making of the United States,” with Lv Zhongmei, Chinese Journal of Environmental Management .
 2017 (1).

 This article studies environmental standard making of the United States.
 The US approach of protecting public health with environmental quality standards gives important insight into solving the institutional fragmentation and unclear mandate problems in China’s environmental regulation.